Building Your First Overlanding First Aid Kit

 Regularly checking and updating your overlanding first aid kit ensures you are always prepared.
 Start by replacing expired medications.
 Check the expiration dates on all medications and ointments at least once a year.

 Replenish any supplies that have been used.
 Make a list of what you’ve used after each trip and restock those items promptly.
+Don’t forget to check all the stuff in your kit—bandages, ointments, and other essentials—to make sure you have everything you need.

 Consider adding new items based on your recent experiences.
-If you've encountered new injuries or situations, update your kit to accommodate those needs.
+If you’ve encountered new injuries or situations, update your kit to accommodate those needs.
+You may also want to compare your kit to other kits on the market to see if there are features or supplies worth adding.

 Checklist for Updating Your Kit: